Segowadang/nockchain/README.md

 ## Mainnet Network Details
 - Mainnet to be launched at 19th May.
-- 10 mins block time same a bitcoin.
+- 10 mins block time (same as bitcoin).
 - For Testnet, we run *"Miner"* and a *"simulated local testnet"* with a **fake genesis block**, to connect our Miner to it.
 - Once Mainnet live, **public peers** are published, so we just need to run Miner alone.
 It connects to public peers.